vimalkrishna/CloudFormation-CDK/1-CDK-Install/README.md

 # CloudFormation-CDK
-Install and setup.
+Install and set up.

 ### We will make use of https://github.com/aws-samples/aws-cdk-examples
-### This has tonns of great examples to try and implemment
+This has tonnes of great examples to try and implement.
 ### There must be npm installed
-### We will need Docker installed for using Amazon Lambda Python Libraray
 npm --version
+### We will need Docker installed for using Amazon Lambda Python Library

 ### Installing CDK V2
 npm install -g aws-cdk
-### When using Window machine there will be UnauthorizedAccess exception when we test
+### When using the Window machine there will be an UnauthorizedAccess exception when we test
 cdk --version
-### In Window Machine power shell signed as administrator
+### In Window Machine Powershell signed as administrator
 Get-ExecutionPolicy  (Restricted)

 Set-ExecutionPolicy RemoteSigned
 to Y